TomBurdge/Out-of-the-Box-Sales-Analysis/README.md

 ## Limitations

 - Using LLMs, especially with an API, carries a risk. **Exercise caution against prompt injection and avoid exposing any secrets.**
 - The source code is public, but evaluate whether you trust it to handle your data.
+Use at your own risk.
 If the data is private or not yours, avoid uploading it to a public website and reconsider before sending it to OpenAI.
 - Though using a CSV file is possible, the app currently requires a parquet file for simplicity.
+With CSVs, the following become an issue: encoding, quotechars, seps.
 - The project assumes a weekly/monthly periodicity of data over at least a couple of years.
 If you had daily data, you would want to resample it.
 - Data sent to the LLM should not exceed a certain number of rows, say 200 at once, due to budget and token constraints.
 - The data should not have repeats for a given period.
 - You will probably see some smallish hallucinations with the base models.
-You could fine tune OpenAI or host your own model as an alternative.
+You could fine tune OpenAI or host your own model as an alternative (this is not currently possible with `functime`).